-The Computer Technology Endorsement Graduate Certificate program at UC Online welcomes graduate applications from students who:
+The Computer Technology Endorsement Graduate Certificate program at UC Online is selective and based on meeting the requirements outlined below.

-The submission should include the applicant’s name; address; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.
+A resume relevant to academic and professional data.
+It should include the applicant’s name; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.

 No. your degree will be conferred by the University of Cincinnati, which will also be reflected on your transcripts and degree.